 and how much your employees and students are actually valued.”
 (René Stevens)

 The work performance of employees and students’ learning behaviour largely reflects the characteristics of the environment in which they are to work/study.
-A seamless user experience of the learn/work environment requires an incredibly high level of satisfaction, frictionless, easy-to-use, and a Wow-factor.
+A seamless user experience of the learn/work environment requires an incredibly high level of satisfaction, frictionless, easy to use, and a wow factor.

 A marriage of Architecture and Neuroscience can deepen the understanding of how the learn/work environment affects human health, well-being, consciousness and performance.
 To create great experiences in amazing spaces.

 A symbiosis between architecture and its occupants creates (more) value.
 The physical learn/work environment promotes interaction.
 Architecture can bring people together, and unite them as one force.
 It protects, supports interaction and engagement and expresses unity and identity.
 It also invites learning engagement and knowledge generation through quiet and relaxing individual reflection and social spaces for collective conversations with supporting amenities.
 To make it work the social environment (culture) should encourage and allow extended periods of thinking/concentrating as an accepted part of the daily work.

 Support is indispensable for the implementation of a good learn/work environment strategy.
-Involve the right groups of stakeholders at the various stages of your accommodation roadmap.
+It involves the right groups of stakeholders at the various stages of your accommodation roadmap.
 Inform and involve the broad group of stakeholders as frequently as possible.
 Communicate in a visual, compact, clear and simple manner.
 Ask users not only about their satisfaction with the learn/work environment but also about their preferences.

 Desired behaviour for the organisation can be achieved by responding to the intrinsic needs of the users of the learn/work environment.
 Finding for your organisational culture the right balance between involvement and pleasantness.